 Having said that, if brands are, in fact, shelling out hundreds of thousands of dollars or more (not unlike brands do in order to show their runway collections each season), they are almost certainly doing so with advertising opportunities in mind.
 And a red carpet as highly regarded as the Met Gala is nothing if not a prime advertising opportunity.

 So, the Met Gala is quite similar to any other marketing activity for a brand, as it is a platform meant to help boost brand awareness and draw in consumers.
-The overwhelming lack of Comme des Garçons looks on the red carpet seems quite indicative of that.
-Remember: Celebrities were not invited/paid by brands to attend in order to wear CdG garments.
-That, after all, would not amount to advertising dollars well spent for any brand other than Kawakubo's.
-You would not put another brand's dress in your ad campaign now, would you?
+The overwhelming lack of Comme des Garçons looks on last year's red carpet seems quite indicative of that.